-The industrial‑chic restaurant is part of a next‑gen family of foodie finds in the village – the portfolio includes a speciality coffee shop, wine store and deli.
-At The Longstore, diners get to feast in a vibrant open‑plan dining room decked out by a team of local craftspeople who’ve mixed rustic and industrial styling to pleasingly casual effect.
+The industrial‑chic restaurant is part of a next‑gen family of foodie finds in the village – the portfolio includes a speciality coffee shop, wine store and pizzeria.
+At The Longstore, diners get to feast in a vibrant open‑plan dining room that’s been decked out by a team of local craftspeople who’ve mixed rustic and industrial styling to pleasingly casual effect.

 Artistic flair is as prevalent in the kitchen where executive chefs William Spurgeon and Matthew Liddicoat create a crowd‑pleasing menu.
-The pair excel at gourmet steaks and seafood as much as upscale dishes like rosemary and anchovy-marinated lamb rump with chive and garlic mash.
+The pair excel at steaks (dry aged in‑house) and seafood as much as upscale dishes like rosemary and garlic lamb rump with parmesan polenta and bitter leaf salsa verde.

-To go uber casual, plump for the epic cheeseburger served with smoked cheddar beer sauce, or get stuck in to barbecued ribs with chipotle glaze and a side of skinny fries showered in rosemary salt.
-It’s not all meaty treats and fresh fish, however, as veggies and vegans are well catered for too.
+To go uber casual, plump for the epic cheeseburger served with smoked cheddar beer sauce or get stuck into barbecued ribs with chipotle glaze.
+It’s not all meaty treats and fresh fish however, as veggies and vegans are well catered for too.